Janusirsasana: Meaning, Steps, and Benefits

 Janusirsasana Steps

-- Bend one leg and place the heel against perineum and the sole under the thigh of the opposite leg.
+Sit with legs stretched out.
+Inhale slowly to the optimum capacity.
+Then, bend one leg and place the heel against the perineum.
+Similarly, place the sole under the thigh of the opposite leg.

-- In step five, hold the breath.
-This is for advanced practitioners who have experience in holding the breath.
+Hold your breath.
+This is for advanced practitioners who have experience in holding their breath.
 Others continue with slow normal breathing.
+Be in the same position to the extent possible.
+After a while, release the hand and come back exhaling to the original position.

 Follow Up Poses